MicrosoftDocs/azure-docs-powershell/azurermps-5.3.0/AzureRM.ApiManagement/New-AzureRmApiManagement.md

 PS C:\>New-AzureRmApiManagement -ResourceGroupName "ContosoGroup02" -Name "ContosoApi" -Location "Central US" -Organization "Contoso" -AdminEmail "admin@contoso.com"
 ```

-This command creates a Developer tier API Management service.
-The command specifies the organization and the administrator address.
+This command creates a Developer tier API Management service.The command does not specify the *SKU* parameter.The command specifies the organization and the administrator address.
-The command does not specify the *SKU* parameter.
 Therefore, the cmdlet uses the default value of Developer.

 ### Example 2: Create a Standard tier service that has three units
 ```